-I research organismal spatial ecology; specifically how animals move within their environmens and why communities are where they are?” by uniting inferences across multiple scales of ecological processes and types of data sets.
+I research organismal spatial ecology; specifically how animals move within their environments and why communities are where they are?” by uniting inferences across multiple scales of ecological processes and types of data sets.
 My research leverages informatics, large-scale databases, field surveys, and experimentation to improve our understanding of pattern and process. .
-I use a computational and quantitative ecology toolbox to connect locational data to large-scale environmental datasets and work with collaborative research partners across marine, freshwater, and terrestrial ecosystems.
+I use a computational and quantitative ecology toolbox to connect locational data to large-scale environmental data sets and work with collaborative research partners across marine, freshwater, and terrestrial ecosystems.

 I practice science as a creative endeavor.